An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-HALAWA, Hawaii (May 22, 2024) A Navy Closure Task Force-Red Hill (NCTF-RH) contractor monitors a drill rig during the installation of a groundwater monitoring well at the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Halawa, Hawaii, May 20, 2024.
-The project is part of a larger emergency response plan to install monitoring wells that has been ongoing since December 2021.
+HONOLULU (Aug.
+21, 2024) Mel Tescher, environmental operations lead, Navy Closure Task Force-Red Hill (NCTF-RH), discusses the process of AFFF removal with a guest during the NCTF-RH Open House held at the Moanalua Terrace Community Center in Honolulu on Aug.
+21, 2024.
+NCTF-RH hosted an open house for members of the community to learn more about the Red Hill Bulk Fuel Storage Facility (RHBFSF) closure, tank cleaning, and drinking water monitoring efforts.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist Seaman Krystal Diaz)

-HALAWA, Hawaii (May 22, 2024) A Navy Closure Task Force-Red Hill (NCTF-RH) contractor analyzes the characteristics of a soil core sample during installation of a groundwater monitoring well at the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Halawa, Hawaii, May 20, 2024.
-The project is part of a larger emergency response plan to install monitoring wells that has been ongoing since December 2021.
+HONOLULU (Aug.
+21, 2024) A Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer, left, speaks with local residents about the Drinking Water Quality Monitoring program during the NCTF-RH Open House held at the Moanalua Terrace Community Center in Honolulu on Aug.
+21, 2024.
+NCTF-RH hosted an open house for members of the community to learn more about the Red Hill Bulk Fuel Storage Facility (RHBFSF) closure, tank cleaning, and drinking water monitoring efforts.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist Seaman Krystal Diaz)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.